Cooperation on maintaining official docker ruby images

 I don't know how can we cooperate.
 Any ideas?

-Updated by deivid (David Rodríguez) about 2 months ago
+Updated by deivid (David Rodríguez) 5 months ago

 I believe official images also want to be minimal and they are not explicitly designed for Rails.
 So in my opinion, many of the patches you have made to make your images thinner would probably be accepted upstream and benefit a larger user base.
 Regarding environment variables, they do set some environment variables to configure bundler & rubygems, I believe that is to fit better their "one container - one application" philosophy, but that configuration is really minimal too.